Robert Watchorn

 Robert Watchorn (April 5, 1859 – April 13, 1944) was an English-American coal miner, union leader, immigration commissioner, businessman, and philanthropist.
 He worked as an Immigration Commissioner at Ellis Island and the U.S.–Canada border.
 In his later years, Watchorn worked in the oil business and amassed a sizable fortune.

 Early life

-Watchorn was born in Alfreton, Derbyshire, England on April 5, 1859, to John and Alice Watchorn.
+Robert Watchorn was born in Alfreton, Derbyshire, England on April 5, 1859, to John and Alice Watchorn.
 His formal education started and ended with a Church of England school for boys, which he attended up to his eleventh year.
 Watchorn left school to earn money working in the coal mines, though he "continued his studies at night".

 Before the US Civil War, Great Britain was a large contributor to the mining population that immigrated to the United States for employment.
 This trend picked up again after the Civil War, and Watchorn was one of the Derbyshire miners who came over at this time.
 He was 22 years old when he immigrated to the United States and found a job in the coal mines of the Pittsburgh area.